-(2) Company established in Netherlands.
+- (2) Company established in Netherlands.

-(3) ICH owns 0.59% of the shares in this company at December 31, 2019.
+- (3) ICH owns 0.59% of the shares in this company at December 31, 2020.

-(4) Companies established in the United States of America, except a subsidiary of SimRep which is established in Canada.
+- (4) Companies established in the United States of America, except a subsidiary of SimRep which is established in Canada.

-(5) SimRep as an individual company has no significant operations or assets, except for its investment in Republic Steel.
+- (5) SimRep as an individual company has no significant operations or assets, except for its investment in Republic Steel.
 For purposes of this report, these companies are named "Republic".

-(6) Company established in Curaçao.
+- (6) Company established in Curaçao.

-(7) Company established in Brazil.
-(8) Companies that have lost the entire capital stock, except Operadora de Metales, S.A. de C.V. which only have lost 2/3 of their capital stock.
+- (7) Companies established in Brazil.

+- (8) Companies that have lost the entire capital stock, except Operadora de Metales, S.A. de C.V. and Corporativos G&DL, S.A. de C.V. which only have lost 2/3 of their capital stock.

-(9) Company incorporated in 2017.(10) Company incorporated in 2018.
+- (9) Company incorporated in 2017.

+- (10) Company incorporated in 2018.